Characterizing simulation relations through control architectures in abstraction-based control: Characterization of simulation relations

 \subsection{Key relations}

 In this section, we introduce refined notions of alternating simulation relations, which will be discussed throughout this paper.
-The first two relations are introduced in this paper, while the last is presented in~\cite[Definition 8]{calbert2024memoryless}.
+The first two relations are introduced in this paper, while the last is presented and discussed in~\citet[Definition 4]{liu2017robust} and \citet[Definition 8]{calbert2024memoryless}.

 \begin{definition} Given two simple systems $\Sys_1$ and $\Sys_2$ in~\eqref{eq:simple_sys}, a relation $R \subseteq \set{X}_1\times \set{X}_2$ is a \emph{predictive simulation relation} from $\Sys_1$ to $\Sys_2$, denoted $\Sys_1\preceq_R^{\ASRB} \Sys_2$, if \end{definition}